tonio-ramirez/alfred-remify/README.md

 DailyWTF Remify Alfred Workflow
 -------------------------------

-If you frequent the DailyWTF site, you've probably come across posts by Remy Porter, who usually (always?) includes HTML comments in his articles, and adds code so that when you click on a certain word, something magical happens.
+If you frequent the DailyWTF site (http://www.thedailywtf.com), you've probably come across posts by Remy Porter, who usually (always?) includes HTML comments in his articles, and adds code so that when you click on a certain word, something magical happens.